piussieber2/tiny_tapeout_mirosuv/docs/info.md

 ## How it works

-This design is a simple and gate to test how chip design works.
+This design includes a simple and-gate as well as an xor-gate to test how chip design works.

 ## How to test